-Where credits are assigned to each module of a programme, credit indicates the amount of learning carried out in terms of the notional number of study hours needed, and the specified FHEQ credit level indicates the depth, complexity and intellectual demand of learning involved.
+Where credits are assigned to each module of a programme, credit indicates the amount of learning carried out in terms of the notional number of study hours needed, and the specified Framework for Higher Education Qualifications in England (FHEQ) credit level indicates the depth, complexity and intellectual demand of learning involved.
 The details below indicate the UK credits and the European Credit Transfer and Accumulation System (ECTS) values.

-For the Global Diplomacy programmes, credits are assigned to the modules as follows:
+For the Global Public Policy programme, credits are assigned to the modules as follows: